darksidergod/Security-Utils./README.md

 # SmartMED test repo

-### To be used only as a testing storage solution for research work not for primary storage solution.
+To be used only as a testing storage solution for smart-med project work not for primary storage solution.